 This is dealt with on a case by case basis.
 We cannot guarantee that we will approve a site change after your application submission; however, we understand that things change along the way.
 We may be able to be flexible if the spirit of the project stays the same and the site changes are appropriate.

-We expect to announce awards in February 2018 and begin contracting in March.
+We expect to notify awardees in August 2019 and begin contracting in September.
 You will have 6 months to complete a workplan (which you will do with the help of our technical consultant) after the award is announced.
 At that point, it is up to you how quickly this process is finished, and once your workplan is approved and the contract is signed, you may begin working on the project and submitting invoices.

 Please do not include any confidential information in your application.
 Applications are presumed to be public documents.